-AGR 252 Agronomic Data Processing with a GIS System
+AGR 252 Agronomic Data Processing with a GIS System (S)

-S) 3 cr. hrs.
+(S) 3 cr. hrs.
 This course is designed to combine a GIS system and the principles of agronomy in processing GPS, agronomic field data and geographic base data including management of data layers and the production of summarized field reports.
 Two hours lecture and one hour lab.
 Prerequisite: AGR 150.
+AGR 265 Herbaceous Ornamental Plants agricultural applications.